Member Login

 ~ Working together to share any best practices, insights, or resources that come out of your calls with the greater AIEA community

-Logistics coordinator expectations (this is recommended to be the same person throughout the 4 month period): Serve as point person to the AIEA Secretariat with any questions or concerns; remind participants to fill out the 2 surveys; coordinate scheduling for the circle; coordinate compilation of best-practices or resources by completing a brief summary at the end of the program and sending to the AIEA Secretariat ([email protected] )
+Logistics coordinator expectations (this is recommended to be the same person throughout the 4 month period): Serve as point person to the AIEA Secretariat with any questions or concerns; remind participants to fill out the evaluation; coordinate scheduling for the circle; coordinate compilation of best-practices or resources by completing a brief summary at the end of the program and sending to the AIEA Secretariat ([email protected] )

-*Best Practices for Logistic Coordinators
+*Best Practices for Logistics Coordinators

 MONTHLY MEETINGS